bsweezer/HiveDemo/README.md

 ### `npm start`

+Note: I unfortunately had to code on windows for this project, and I ran into some really quirky issues when doing npm install.
+If you run into problems there try opening package.json and saving it.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 Have fun!

 I left a few notes in the code such as a flag to test with an absurdly large list.